GEBF in Texas

 The projects in Texas address high-priority conservation needs.
 They represent important efforts to protect and enhance natural and living resources along the vast Texas coast.

 To learn more about the projects the GEBF has funded in Texas, view the comprehensive list of projects.

 Nearly $70 million invested in the conservation of 50,000 acres of Texas lands will leave a conservation legacy for both the public and for wildlife.
 Acquisition of the 17,350-acre Powderhorn Ranch permanently protects more than 11 miles of tidal bay front and thousands of acres of emergent wetlands and tidal marshes that support dozens of species of waterfowl, shorebirds and wading birds.
-Powderhorn's unique beauty will soon be open for public access, giving generations of Texans and Americans the ability to enjoy this iconic coastal landscape.
+Powderhorn's unique beauty will soon be open for public access, giving generations of people the ability to enjoy this iconic coastal landscape.
 Similarly, acquisition of the 12,000-acre Sabine Ranch – once part of the historic McFadden Ranch - expands protection of the largest contiguous marsh system in Texas, spanning more than 135,000 acres of protected lands on the Texas Chenier Plain.

 Rookery Island Restoration and Enhancement